Explainer-How safe is it to switch and space COVID-19 vaccine doses?

 BioNTech and Pfizer warned on Monday they had no evidence their vaccine would continue to be protective if the second dose was given more than 21 days after the first.

-Evans said that ideally “it is safest and most cautious” to use vaccines in conditions exactly matching those of their trials, but added: “In the real world, this is never so.”
+Ideally, “it is safest and most cautious” to use vaccines in conditions exactly matching those of their trials, Evans said, but added: “In the real world, this is never so.”

 “We’re going to keep doing what we’re doing,” he said.